Carolyn Wetzel Continuum Award

-The Carolyn Wetzel Continuum Award recognizes volunteers and health professionals who contribute to the health and well being of Georgia's families.
-This award is in memory of Carolyn Wetzel, a long-time member, friend, and dedicated public health advocate for mothers and babies.
-This award will be presented at our Annual Meeting on October 23-24, 2017 at Oconee Fall Line Technical College in Dublin, GA.
+The Wetzel Continuum Award recognizes a volunteer or health professional who contributes to the health and well being of Georgia’s families by being a positive change agent in the public arena of advocacy and policy.
+This award is in memory of Carolyn Wetzel, a long-time HMHBGA member, friend, and dedicated public health advocate for mothers and babies.